demofocus/demofocus/README.md

 I am a programmer learning on-the-job on the Roblox platform.
 I originally joined Roblox on November 21st 2012 and I attended multiple events including Bloxcon and RDC!

+Over the years I have gained experience in sword clans, trading, QA testing and now developing.
+My contributions amount to a solid 700M+ visits overall.

+I've held high profile roles in groups such as [Trade.](https://www.roblox.com/communities/650266/Trade#!/about), [The Sky Clan of Roblox](https://www.roblox.com/communities/129425/The-Sky-Clan-of-ROBLOX#!/about) and most major sword clans of the early-mid 2010s.

+I enjoy working in the Ro-Football genre these days, constantly trying to improve my knowledge and understanding of how things work and how I can improve the genre for the better.

 I've worked on the following over the years:

 - [Tactical Football (Coming Soon)](https://www.roblox.com/games/101002292692997/IN-DEV-Tactical-Football)